Determiner phrase: The competing analyses

 Should the determiner in phrases such as the car and those ideas be construed as the head of or as a dependent in the phrase?
 The following trees illustrate the competing analyses, DP vs. NP.
 The two possibilities are illustrated first using dependency-based structures (of dependency grammars):

 The a-examples show the determiners dominating the nouns, and the b-examples reverse the relationship, since the nouns dominate the determiners.
 The same distinction is illustrated next using constituency-based trees (of phrase structure grammars), which are equivalent to the above:

 The convention used here employs the words themselves as the labels on the nodes in the structure.
 Whether a dependency-based or constituency-based approach to syntax is employed, the issue is which word is the head over the other.

 Arguments for DP over NP

+The DP-hypothesis is held for four main reasons: 1) facilitates viewing phrases and clauses as structurally parallel, 2) accounts for determiners often introducing phrases and their fixed position within phrases, 3) accounts for possessive -s constructions, and 4) accounts for the behaviour of definite pronouns given their complementary distribution with determiners.

 Parallel structures

 The original motivation for the DP-analysis came in the form of parallelism across phrase and clause.
 The DP-analysis provides a basis for viewing clauses and phrases as structurally parallel.
 The basic insight runs along the following lines: since clauses have functional categories above lexical categories, noun phrases should do the same.
 The traditional NP-analysis has the drawback that it positions the determiner, which is often a pure function word, below the lexical noun, which is usually a full content word.
 The traditional NP-analysis is therefore unlike the analysis of clauses, which positions the functional categories as heads over the lexical categories.
 The point is illustrated by drawing a parallel to the analysis of auxiliary verbs.
 Given a combination such as will understand, one views the modal auxiliary verb will, a function word, as head over the main verb understand, a content word.
 Extending this type of analysis to a phrase like the car, the determiner the, a function word, should be head over car, a content word.
 In so doing, the NP the car becomes a DP.
 The point is illustrated with simple dependency-based hierarchies:

 Only the DP-analysis shown in c establishes the parallelism with the verb chain.
 It enables one to assume that the architecture of syntactic structure is principled; functional categories (function words) consistently appear above lexical categories (content words) in phrases and clauses.
 This unity of the architecture of syntactic structure is perhaps the strongest argument in favor of the DP-analysis.